 When I decided to go back to school for my MSN FNP and become a nurse practitioner, I did a great amount of research on my options.
 I looked into the length of different programs and weighed the benefits of going to school full-time versus part-time.
-I also considered the cost of continuing my education and compared the pros and cons of taking online courses instead of being on campus.
+I also considered the cost of continuing my education and compared the pros and cons of getting a nurse practitioner degree online instead of being on campus.

 Starting the MSN FNP program has been challenging, but ultimately very rewarding.
 Here are three things I’ve learned so far that can help you choose the FNP program that’s right for you: